phalcon-kit/docs/docs/core/dispatcher.md

   debugging and monitoring.
 The dispatcher logs these events, providing valuable insights into the application's routing behavior and performance.

-- **Support for HMVC Architecture**: Zemit's dispatcher supports forwarding in multi-module architectures, making it ideal for applications following a Hierarchical Model-View-Controller (HMVC) pattern.
+- **Support for HMVC Architecture**: Phalcon Kit's dispatcher supports forwarding in multi-module architectures, making it ideal for applications following a Hierarchical Model-View-Controller (HMVC) pattern.
 This capability allows modules to request actions from other modules, fostering a highly modular and flexible application structure.